boardfish/dissertation/contents/1-literature-review.md

 Physical interaction can be considered a foundation point of many escape rooms - 70% of escape rooms employ a search for physical objects as part of the experience [@nicholson2015peeking].
-However, temporary escape rooms, particularly those used in the classroom, tend to forgo this.
+However, escape rooms in the classroom tend to forgo this.
 Rooms of this nature may prioritise having multiple participating groups in the room at one time.
 They may also use less props in order to cut down on the time it takes to reset the room.

 A study by @lopezuse organised its puzzles in a manner whereby puzzles could be completed in any order, allowing multiple groups to attend the room at